Media Continues To Dig Into United Airlines Passenger David Dao’s Life, Uncovers Singing Past

 Two of their recordings, “Tat Nuoc Dau Dinh,” a sing-along version of a well-regarded poem in that nation, and “Ta Ve Ta Tam Ao Ta,” have since gone on to become classics that are still played in the country to this very day.

-Bach Viet band mate, Tran Bo, who confirmed Dao’s standing with the group, went on to remember the United flight passenger as a multi-talent musician who was just as comfortable playing instruments in the past, as he was displaying his vocal talents.
+Bach Viet band mate Tran Bo, who confirmed Dao’s standing with the group, went on to remember the United flight passenger as a multi-talented musician who was just as comfortable playing instruments in the past as he was displaying his vocal talents.

 Following the takeover of Saigon by communists in 1975, Dao was said to have fled the country for safer shores, but was welcomed back by his fellow group members for a double set of shows in California to note the 45th anniversary of Bach Viet forming back in 2015.

-Additionally, New York Post writers were able to search out a YouTube video of David Dao showing off his musical prowess by way of a live cover of the Beatles’ classic, “Come Together,” from a 2013 festival in Utah.
+Additionally, New York Post writers were able to search out a YouTube video of David Dao showing off his musical prowess by way of a live cover of the Beatles classic “Come Together” from a 2013 festival in Utah.
 The footage can be seen below.

 On top of being able to apparently hold his own behind a mic, Dao is supposedly known to be a bit of a whiz at whipping up a meal after studying culinary arts in 2004 at Louisville’s Sullivan University, according to alum Katie Payne.